applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 Use DNS for service discovery.
 Use the following naming convention for domain hierarchy:

 ```
-<component>.<region>.<environment>.<application>.<top-level domain>
+<application>.<region>.<environment>.<product>.<top-level domain>
 ```

 Example:

 ```
-api.eu-west-1.gamma.iam-session-broker.example.com
+iam-session-broker.eu-west-1.gamma.saas-platform.example.com
 ```

-Delegate the application sub-domain to a dedicated AWS account so that each application can manage their DNS zones.
-Using the above approach, applications can construct the IAM Session Broker API endpoint at deployment time using environment name and Region values.
+Delegate the product sub-domain to a dedicated AWS account so that each product team can manage DNS zones for their applications.
+Using the above approach, applications can construct the IAM Session Broker API endpoint at deployment time.

 **Consequences**